noeldjohnson/noeldjohnson.github.io/_pages/EconomicHistory.md

 * Here are the changes I've made to dates on the syllabus:
   * I have moved the midterm exam to April 8.
 It will be a take-home exam.
 I will distribute it by noon on April 8 and it will be due by midnight on April 10.
   * The last day of class for us is now May 6.
 I will send out a recurring Zoom invitation for the virtual class sessions.
   * These Zoom class sessions will be for you to ask questions about the lectures I post online.
-Please try and show up for the beginning of the virtual class session as I will close the session if there are no student around after 10 minutes or so.
+Please try and show up for the beginning of the virtual class session as I will close the session if there are no students around after 10 minutes or so.
   * The paper assignment is due by midnight on May 13.

 * I have posted the lecture for week 6 (EH_wk6.mp4).